Kaywon-TBW-2024/collaboration/README.md

-# collaboration
+# Collaboration
 Learn to use git in general by writing a light novel together.

 # Quick Start
-Clone the repo in vs code editor
+1. Clone the repo in vs code editor
-Write together
+2. Write together